 So no, nobody ever looked at me and said, ‘Now there’s a girl who’s going to run her own business one day.’
 I didn’t even think it of myself.

 But things changed over time.
 When I realised that ‘I’ll start my career just as soon as I’ve been to Alaska’ was a lie.
 And that I was never going to be okay with being told what to do.
 Or with being tied down to one location.

 Not easy to meet rush deadlines without breaking a sweat, or easy to sit down and actually do the work every day.
 Not easy to find clients or say something worth saying.
-Or to figure out taxes or book-keeping or invoicing.
-It wasn’t even easy to get started, if you recall: it took me ten months from inception to execution.
+Or to figure out taxes or bookkeeping or invoicing.
+It wasn’t easy to get started.
+It took me ten months from inception to execution.

 But it became easy to deal with all the shit that came my way.
 Because actually doing what you want to do, and living the life you want to lead – that is easy.

 So don’t ask yourself if you’re good enough to do this.
 (You are.)
 Don’t ask yourself if it’s really a ‘wise decision’.
 (You won’t know until you try.)
 Just ask yourself this: do you really want it?